BANGALORE CITY | TOURISM PLACES TO VISIT & TRAVEL GUIDE TO BANGALORE

 Nearest City to Bangalore: Bangalore

 Best Time to Visit Bangalore: October to May

 Bangalore Airport, about 36 km from City junction, is extremely well-connected by air.
 It has regular flights from Kolkata, Mumbai, Delhi, Hyderabad, Chennai, Ahmedabad, Goa, Kochi, Mangalore, Pune and Thiruvananthapuram.
-Bangalore has direct international flights to Muscat, Sharjah and Singapore.
+Bangalore has direct international flights to Sri Lanka, Muscat, Dubai, Thailand, Malaysia, Singapore, the USA & Europe.
 It is also a stopover for many international flights.

 Bangalore has two important railway stations - Bengaluru City Railway Station and Yeswantpur Junction.
 Both railway stations have regular trains from Delhi, Mumbai, Pune, Hyderabad, Chennai, Kochi, Bhubaneswar, Nagarcoil, Mysore, Chandigarh, Goa, Howrah, Trivandrum, and Kanyakumari.
 For traveling within Bangalore, there is Namma Metro, which is an intra-city rail network set up by the Bangalore Metro Rail Corporation.
 Bangalore is well-connected by bus from cities like Goa, Mumbai, Pune, Coimbatore, Hyderabad, Chennai, Kochi, Pondicherry, and Mangalore.